publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch21/schVI/m__us_usc_t42_s2000e–4.md

     1992—Subsec. (k).
 [Pub.
 L. 102–411][/us/pl/102/411] added subsec. (k).

     1991—Subsec. (h).
 [Pub.
-L. 102–166, § 111][/us/pl/102/166/s111], designated existing provisions as par.
+L. 102–166][/us/pl/102/166], § 111, designated existing provisions as par.
 (1) and added par.
 (2).

     Subsec. (j).
 [Pub.
-L. 102–166, § 110(a)][/us/pl/102/166/s110/a], added subsec. (j).
+L. 102–166][/us/pl/102/166], § 110(a), added subsec. (j).

     1978—Subsec. (a).
 [Pub.
 L. 95–251][/us/pl/95/251] substituted “administrative law judges” for “hearing examiners” wherever appearing.

     1975—Subsec. (e).
 [Pub.
 L. 93–608][/us/pl/93/608] struck out reporting requirement of names, salaries, and duties of all individuals in employ of Commission.

     1972—Subsec. (a).
 [Pub.
-L. 92–261, § 8(d)][/us/pl/92/261/s8/d], struck out provisions setting forth length of terms of original members of Commission and provisions authorizing Vice Chairman to act as Chairman in certain circumstances, inserted provisions relating to continuation in office of all members of Commission, and substituted provisions requiring appointment of officers, etc., in accordance with provisions of title 5, fixing compensation of such officers, etc., in accordance with provisions of chapter 51 and subchapter III of chapter 53 of title 5, relating to classification and General Schedule pay rates, and requiring assignment, removal, and compensation of hearing examiners in accordance with specified sections, for provisions requiring appointment of officers, etc., in accordance with civil service laws, and fixing compensation of such officers, etc., in accordance with the Classification Act of 1949, as amended.
+L. 92–261][/us/pl/92/261], § 8(d), struck out provisions setting forth length of terms of original members of Commission and provisions authorizing Vice Chairman to act as Chairman in certain circumstances, inserted provisions relating to continuation in office of all members of Commission, and substituted provisions requiring appointment of officers, etc., in accordance with provisions of title 5, fixing compensation of such officers, etc., in accordance with provisions of chapter 51 and subchapter III of chapter 53 of title 5, relating to classification and General Schedule pay rates, and requiring assignment, removal, and compensation of hearing examiners in accordance with specified sections, for provisions requiring appointment of officers, etc., in accordance with civil service laws, and fixing compensation of such officers, etc., in accordance with the Classification Act of 1949, as amended.

     Subsecs. (b) to (e).
 [Pub.
-L. 92–261, § 8(e)][/us/pl/92/261/s8/e], added subsec. (b), struck out subsec. (e) which amended sections 2204 and 2205 of former Title 5, Executive Departments and Government Officers and Employees, and redesignated existing subsecs. (b), (c), and (d) as (c), (d), and (e), respectively.
+L. 92–261][/us/pl/92/261], § 8(e), added subsec. (b), struck out subsec. (e) which amended sections 2204 and 2205 of former Title 5, Executive Departments and Government Officers and Employees, and redesignated existing subsecs. (b), (c), and (d) as (c), (d), and (e), respectively.

     Subsec. (g)(6).
 [Pub.
-L. 92–261, § 8(f)][/us/pl/92/261/s8/f], substituted provisions which authorized Commission to intervene in a civil action brought under [section 2000e–5 of this title][/us/usc/t42/s2000e–5] where respondent is other than a government, governmental agency, or political subdivision for provisions which authorized Commission to refer matters to Attorney General with recommendations to intervene or institute civil actions.
+L. 92–261][/us/pl/92/261], § 8(f), substituted provisions which authorized Commission to intervene in a civil action brought under [section 2000e–5 of this title][/us/usc/t42/s2000e–5] where respondent is other than a government, governmental agency, or political subdivision for provisions which authorized Commission to refer matters to Attorney General with recommendations to intervene or institute civil actions.

     Subsecs. (h) to (j).
 [Pub.
-L. 92–261, § 8(e)(2)][/us/pl/92/261/s8/e/2], (3), struck out subsec. (h) which provided for legal representation for Commission, and redesignated subsecs. (i) and (j) as (h) and (i), respectively.
+L. 92–261][/us/pl/92/261], § 8(e)(2), (3), struck out subsec. (h) which provided for legal representation for Commission, and redesignated subsecs. (i) and (j) as (h) and (i), respectively.

  __Effective Date of 1991 Amendment__

 [Pub.
-L. 102–166, title I, § 110(b)][/us/pl/102/166/s110/b], Nov.
+L. 102–166, title I][/us/pl/102/166/tI], § 110(b), Nov.
 21, 1991, [105 Stat.
 1078][/us/stat/105/1078], provided that:

 > “The amendment made by this section \[amending this section\] shall take effect on the date of the enactment of this Act \[Nov.
 21, 1991\].”